mozman/ezdxf/docs/source/options.rst

 ==============

 Configuration file support was added in version v0.16.5.
-The default config files are loaded from the user home directory as "~/.ezdxf/ezdxf.ini", and the current working directory as "./ezdxf.ini".
+The default config files are loaded from the user home directory as "~/.config/ezdxf/ezdxf.ini", and the current working directory as " ./ezdxf.ini".
 A custom config file can be specified  by the environment variable ``EZDXF_CONFIG_FILE``.
+Ezdxf follows the `XDG Base Directory specification`_ if the environment variable ``XDG_CONFIG_HOME`` is set.

 The config file loading order:

-1. user home directory: "~/.ezdxf/ezdxf.ini" (lowest priority)
+1. user home directory: "~/.config/ezdxf/ezdxf.ini"
-2. working directory: "./ezdxf.ini"
+2. current working directory: "./ezdxf.ini"
-3. config file specified by ``EZDXF_CONFIG_FILE`` (highest priority)
+3. config file specified by ``EZDXF_CONFIG_FILE``

+A configuration file that is loaded later does not replace the previously loaded ones, only the existing options in the newly loaded file are added to the configuration and can overwrite existing options.

 .. _config_file: